dbanty/dbanty/README.md

 ### What I Do

-I spend most of my time in backend web development with [Rust].
+I spend most of my time on backend web development with [Rust].
 I also maintain a couple open source projects such as [openapi-python-client] and [Knope].

 In my free time, I also blog about various topics that interest me on [my personal website][website].
-Right now that's mostly about trying to find and/or create a web API framework as nice as [FastAPI] using [Rust].

 My main languages are [Rust] 🦀 and Python 🐍 but I dabble in just about everything.

 ### What I Like

 🥰 I'm big on improving developer productivity, which is the theme of my open source work.
-That's also why I push for CI/CD, static analysis, and automatic formatting in my work.
+That's also why I push for things like CI/CD, static analysis, and automatic formatting in my work.

 🧐 Quality is core to everything I do.
 I want little more than for all the software in the world to be better, faster, and less frustrating to users.
-That's why I like using Rust wherever feasible Type Annotations (with mypy) in all my Python.
+That's why I like using Rust wherever feasible and type annotations (with mypy) in all my Python.
 Quality also includes things like:
 - Security 🔒
 - Testing 🧪
 - Monitoring 🪵